 - Cut the circle using an exact-o knife.

-Tip – ensure your Exact-o knife is new.
-This will give you a clean cut with no raged edges.
+Tip - ensure your Exact-o knife blade is not blunt.
+This will give you a clean cut with no ragged edges.

-- Make the cut in three attempts rather than just trying to get it done at one.
+- Make the cut in three attempts rather than just trying to get it done in one go.